-(S/Nr) The National Gendarmerie battalions are deployed relatively evenly throughout Zaire.
+(S/NF) The National Gendarmerie battalions are deployed relatively evenly throughout Zaire.
 The nine administrative regions of Zaire correspond to nine National Gendarmerie Military Districts with headquarters in each of the regional capitals.

-National Gendarmerie remains a separate and equal arm of the military.
+(C) Under the July 1977 reorganization of the Armed Forces, the National Gendarmerie remains a separate and equal arm of the military.
 It has its own Chief of General Staff, as described above, a general staff, and nine Gendarmerie military districts, which correspond to the administrative regions.
 The Gendarmerie district headquarters are located in the respective administrative region capitals and Kinshasa.

-7.62-mm Belgian FN rifles or outdated rifles.
+(C) The National Gendarmerie is armed with small arms, primarily 7.62-mm Belgian FN rifles or outdated rifles.
 Although the mobile battalions are authorized trucks and other vehicles with which to deploy into the rural areas, most of the vehicles are inoperative or poorly maintained.
 The Gendarmerie has in the past commandeered civilian vehicles and trucks in order to deploy and they will probably continue this practice.

-Although the National Gendarmerie is the largest of the ground force units in Zaire, the Army is the most powerful by virtue of its control of resources.
+(C) Although the National Gendarmerie is the largest of the ground force units in Zaire, the Army is the most powerful by virtue of its control of resources.
 As a result, the Gendarmerie battalions are usually among the last to be equipped or resupplied.
 Most of the equipment it receives is outdated and without sufficient repair parts.